 Whereas in the past, Q has stated that, while the foursome love one another, they "don't like rapping with each other no more" and "that's pretty old now," this time around, the GRAMMY-nominated rapper elaborated on why, specifically, the collaborative project is a pipedream.

-"I don't see the time," said Q. "People don't understand when you're working on an album, you get into a groove.
+"I don't see the time," Q said.
+"People don't understand when you're working on an album, you get into a groove.
 It's hard to stop that groove and zone you in and that vision you got to jump onto a whole new thing."

 Since artists are often held to unrealistic standards by their most die-hard fans, Q knows that TDE's track record of well-thought-out, concept-driven albums would prevent the crew from simply mailing it in for the sake of satisfying their fan base.